tsleolima/FredBoat/CONTRIBUTING.md

+# Submitting issues
+When submitting issues please state if you are using the publicly hosted FredBoat or if you are selfhosting.
+If you are selfhosting please state which version you are using.
+You can find the version by running the `;;mstats` command.

+**If your issue is about an exploit please email `frogkr@gmail.com` about it.
+Do not publicly disclose exploits.**

 # Contributing
 FredBoat is built using Gradle, so you should just be able to import the project in your favorite IDE and download all dependencies while building.
 Check out the [issues](https://github.com/Frederikam/FredBoat/issues) to find out what needs to be done.